ericjiang107/Capstone-Project/README.md

 points for each card set as well...
 Today was a really good day.

 **`Day 8:`**
 Added window.scrollTo function to allow for smoother transisiton when switching sets.
-More styling.
+More styling and updated the graph with labels and proper styling.